Richard James Strachan Harman: Political activity

 Harman was elected onto the council of the Society of Land Purchasers, the organisation that looked after the interests of the settlers and dealt with the representative of the Canterbury Association, John Robert Godley.
 Harman was clerk of the council.

 Harman was member of the Canterbury Provincial Council for different constituencies.
 He was first elected for the Heathcote electorate in November 1857 in the election for the second council.
 He resigned in January 1858 and was re-elected in the following month, and served until January 1860.
 From February 1860 to January 1861, he represented the Akaroa electorate, and was again Akaroa's representative from September 1861 to March 1862.

 Prior to his first election onto the council, he was appointed in June 1857 onto the Canterbury Executive Council led by Richard Packer.
 He was on successive executive councils under Charles Bowen, Thomas Cass, and resigned in January 1858 when the executive was led by Henry Tancred.
 He held the roles of Provincial Treasurer and Auditor while on the executive.
 He then led the Executive Council himself for a week in November 1859.
 Harman was the province's last Deputy-Superintendent and filled that role from September 1871 until the abolition of provincial government in 1876.

 The second Canterbury Superintendent, William Sefton Moorhouse, shocked the province into economic development by putting a tunnel through the Port Hills and developing a railway system.
-In 1861, he planned a spur line from the Heathcote River port at Ferrymead to the main line to Christchurch and arranged privately to purchase land from Captain William Charlesworth.
+In 1861, he planned a spur line from the Ōpāwaho / Heathcote River port at Ferrymead to the main line to Christchurch and arranged privately to purchase land from Captain William Charlesworth.
 Finding that he lacked the money, Moorhouse obtained permission from his executive to take funds from the provincial account.
 Harman, acting treasurer and outside the executive, resigned rather than approve this cavalier means of obtaining money.

 Moorhouse's foes on the provincial council, led by Joseph Brittan, were strident in their criticism of the 'Branch Railway Job' and tried, unsuccessfully, to drive him from office.